Skip to Content

 Setting Boundaries and Rules

 Establishing clear rules for the use of electrical devices can help prevent circuit overloads and ensure safety during the holidays.
-Set guidelines for the number of devices that can be plugged into a single outlet or power strip, and encourage the use of energy-efficient decorations and appliances.
+Set guidelines for the number of devices that can be plugged into a single outlet or power strip and encourage the use of energy-efficient decorations and appliances.
 Communicate the importance of turning off holiday lights and decorations when they are not in use to reduce the risk of overloads and fires.

 Make sure that all family members and guests understand and adhere to these rules.
 Consider posting reminders near outlets and power strips to reinforce safe practices.
 By setting boundaries and rules, you can create a safer environment and reduce the likelihood of electrical issues during the holiday season.